CiscoDevNet/thousandeyes-cli/README.md

 - jinja2
 - prompt_toolkit

+This application was developed using Python 3.11.
+To ensure compatibility and proper functioning of ThousandEyes-CLI, please make sure you have Python 3.11

 ## Getting Started

 Welcome to the initial setup guide for ThousandEyes-CLI.
 To get started, you'll need to prepare your environment by installing the necessary dependencies.
 Follow these steps to set up your system: